-In recent years, there have been many advances in our understanding of milk lipid synthesis, especially in molecular mechanisms of fatty acid (FA) uptake, the specific enzymes involved in each step of milk lipid synthesis, and milk lipid secretion process.
-The goal of this review is to appraise the current knowledge on lipid synthesis in the mammary gland of ruminants and to pinpoint some current gaps in knowledge regarding lipid metabolism that could be relevant to better understand the relationship between circulating lipids and milk fat[8]
+In recent years, many advances have been made in our understanding of milk lipid synthesis, especially in terms of the molecular mechanisms of fatty acid (FA) uptake, the specific enzymes involved in each step of milk lipid synthesis, and the milk lipid secretion process.
+The goals of this review are to i)- review the current knowledge on lipid synthesis in the mammary glands of ruminants, ii) pinpoint current gaps in knowledge regarding lipid metabolism that could be relevant for a better understanding of the relationship between circulating lipids and milk fat, and iii) provide an overview of the particularities of mammary epithelial cells (MECs) with respect to lipid metabolism.
+This review will focus mainly on the proteins and enzymes involved in milk fat synthesis in ruminant MECs.
+A thorough review of the regulation of the genes involved in milk fat synthesis was recently provided by Mu et al. (2021) [8], and we provide only a brief summary here.

 The form, origin, and identity of milk lipids

-The milk fat globules
+Milk fat globules